eric-z4/eric-z4.github.io/essays/framework.md

 While UI frameworks can help with UI design, there are limitations to UI customization.
 In the case of Bootstrap, its [classes for modifying the padding or margin](https://getbootstrap.com/docs/5.3/utilities/spacing/#margin-and-padding) of an element (i.e. `p-1`, `px-2`, `m-3`, etc.) only goes up to a size of 5, which is `3rem`, or 3 times the font size of the root element, by default.
 To have sizes bigger than `3rem`, you have to make your own CSS class that changes the padding or margin.

-Furthermore, a UI framework may not include components that utilize "native" features (i.e. Siri on mobile devices).
+Furthermore, a UI framework might not include components that utilize "native" features (e.g. Siri on mobile devices).
 The framework could still be used to create the general layout of a website or web app, but things like using Siri for voice-controlled interactions must be developed separately.

 ## Conclusion

+UI frameworks are a helpful tool for software engineers to put together a user interface.
+They include components and utilities generally used in UIs, while more specialized UI elements are left for the software engineer to develop.
+Although using a UI framework can seem restrictive compared to creating a UI from scratch, there is little to suggest you are only required to use things from the framework to design an intuitive user interface.